 Study Abroad Advising Tips

 As faculty member or advisor, what you say to a student will have a huge impact on their study abroad decisions and experience.
-If you have not spoken with students before about studying abroad, it can seem like a daunting prospective, but keep in mind Education Abroad is here to help you.
+If you have not spoken with students before about studying abroad, it can seem like a daunting prospect, but keep in mind Education Abroad is here to help you.
 Below is a guide to some key talking points (PDF) to some of the most commonly asked questions.

 Why study abroad?